 Steps to Create a Lean Business Plan

 Now that we have the ‘what’ and the ‘why’ out of the way, let’s take a look at the ‘how’.
-Here are the 5key steps to create the perfect lean business plan for your company:
+Here are the 5 key steps to creating the perfect lean business plan for your company:

 - Lay the foundation for your business plan